PitchBlackRecoveryProject/android_device_oneplus_guacamole-pbrp/README.md

 repo sync -j$(nproc --all)
 ```

-To auotomatic make the twrp installer, you need to import this commit in the build/make path: https://gerrit.omnirom.org/#/c/android_build/+/33182/
+To auotomatic make the PBRP installer, you need to import this commit in the build/make path: https://gerrit.omnirom.org/#/c/android_build/+/33182/

 Finally execute these: